alessandro308/react_context/README.md

 Inspired by [this reddit](https://discuss.python.org/t/react-context-api-in-python/5684), here a React Context-like API for Python to pass data down in thesub-function without polluting all the function parameters.

+Under the hood it uses `inspect.stack().frame` to register the element in the context manager.
+Frames may be available only in CPython.

 # Define context values

 To define a context value use `use_context(**kargws)` function